 Where you will fill your tanks is a matter that will depend on location.
 Perhaps you will be lucky enough to be near a year round spigot you can use - ferrying water and hooking up a temporary hose when needed are both options here.
-John Rodrigue has an aboveground water line during the summer but must rely on an off-site source in the winter.
+Most use an above ground water line during the summer but must rely on an off-site source in the winter.

 Certain individuals can get by with very small amounts of water by bathing infrequently and using a gravity-fed system for the sink (basically a bucket that drains into the sink).
 Some tiny house owners are comfortable showering at the gym or friend’s houses.
 Make sure you take into consideration how much water your appliances consume and how much hot water you need to be comfortable when you figure out how large your fresh water tank needs to be.

 What goes into your tiny house must come out!

 If your house does not have access to sanitary gray water disposal (septic or a lawful drainage system), you will need to use tanks to store your discharge until you can dispose of it properly.